seanf316/PC-Haven/README.md

 - Responsive Design - The site should be fully functional on all devices from 320px up
 - Hamburger menu for mobile devices
-- Ability to perform CRUD functionality on Products, Profiles, Reviews, Blog Posts and Comments
+- Ability to perform CRUD functionality on Products, Profiles, Reviews, Blog Posts, and Comments
-- Restricted features for registered users such as Product reviewing, adding Products to Wishlist, editing Profile and Commenting/Liking Blog posts.
+- Restricted features for registered users such as Product reviewing, adding Products to Wishlist, editing Profiles, and Commenting/Liking Blog posts.
 - Newsletter Subscribing

 [Back to top &uarr;](#contents)